 Suppose we want to shorten the sales cycle and build a strong position in a segment of the market as fast as possible.
 In that case, we need to continuously qualify the leads we come across and determine where we shall invest our always limited resources.

-A new customer project required a multi-million dollar investment, which always took a while to mature and come to fruition.
+A new customer project in the newspaper case, that I described above, required a multi-million dollar investment, which always took a while to mature and come to fruition.
 The resources available for implementing new systems was also limited, and although we could hire more people, the learning curve was long and steep.
-Expanding capacity was complicated and required a steady stream of new projects.
+Expanding capacity was complicated and required a consistent and steady stream of new projects.

 The criteria that I used to select those potential customers I would like to meet are called Demographics.
 Demographic data are typically available in public data sources and can be reviewed from your desktop.
 My primary source of demographic information was a book published by the World Association of News Publisher.
 Today such information is also available on LinkedIn and by visiting the companies’ websites.